npm/static-pages/private-npm.md

 ## Coming soon

-Private packages are coming in early 2015.
-If you would like early access to the beta of private packages, you can sign up right now and we'll let you know when they are available.
+npm Private Modules are coming in early 2015.

+If you would like early access to the beta of npm Private Modules, you can sign up right now and we'll let you know when they are available.

 <script charset="utf-8" src="//js.hsforms.net/forms/current.js"></script>